 I know everyone is a big fan of stainless steel bento boxes these days, but I’m a huge fan of these plastic ones from Sistema.
 Sure, they are possibly leaching harmful chemicals into my kids’ food, but they are inexpensive enough that I don’t worry when we lose one.
 Because let’s get real, kids lose stuff a lot.

-I’m a sucker for SIC Cups.
+I’m a sucker for SIC Cups because the company is owned by a local Naples family.
 These stainless steel insulated tumblers keep drinks ice cold for up to 24 hours and warm for up to 8 hours!
 You can read more about the kid cups in this post.